allanedgard/hddss/README.md

 	channel[1]= br.ufba.lasid.jds.prototyping.hddss.ChannelExponential
 	channel[1].Mean = 10

-A full reference of HDDSS and a discussion on distributed systems simulation may be found in this PhD Thesis [4] (Portuguese only) or on that paper [5].
+A full reference of HDDSS and a discussion on distributed systems simulation may be found in this PhD Thesis [4] -- Portuguese only --, or on that paper [5].

 REFERENCES: